Rishton Cricket Club

 Rishton Cricket Club is a cricket club in the Lancashire League, which plays its home games at Blackburn Road in Rishton, Lancashire, England.
-For the 2017 season their captain is Matt Lambert and professional is Shaun von Berg.
+For the 2025 season their captain is Matt Leathert.

 The club was formed in 1865 and became a founder member of the Lancashire League in 1892.
 The club has won the League on eight occasions.
 The club has employed many well-known cricketers as professionals including Sydney Barnes, Allan Donald, Michael Holding and Viv Richards.

 Former Accrington Stanley chairman and local businessman, Eric Whalley, was club captain of Rishton.